aishoot/Speech_Feature_Extraction/README.md

 # Speech Feature Extraction
-Speech or audio feature extraction.
+Speech preprocessing for Machine Learning.

 ### Free speech datasets
 * [OpenLSR](http://www.openslr.org): OpenSLR is a site devoted to hosting speech and language resources, such as training corpora for speech recognition, and software related to speech recognition.